arete989/tarot/README.md

 * Shows the power of test driven development.
 Originally I thought some of these tests were overkill - but it actually caught a bug where I had forgotten to add code for validation.
 And also caught an issue of idempotency and made me rethink my API design.
 * CHECKPOINT: Test suite includes all CrossReadingById views and passes.

+DAY 9 (2 hours)
+* Wire up the URLs
+* Write test coverage = refactor existing tests to be integration tests.
+This is where 80/20 rule comes in - refactor is small marginal value (but needed) but takes long time because of the existing volume of code.
+* CHECKPOINT: Test suite uses requests to URLs and passes.

 NEXT
-* NEXT: Wire up the URLs and write test coverage
 * TODO: Add User model to ReadingCross views
-* TODO: Figure out how to handle card images
 * Goal: Get all of the API endpoints working locally
 * Goal: Deploy and able to call API endpoints from non-local server